-The Greenwood Library supports Longwood's mission of developing citizen leaders through a comprehensive array of services and resources.
+The Greenwood Library supports Longwood's mission of developing citizen leaders through an array of services and resources.
 It is a learning-centered environment that fosters intellectual exchange, scholarly communication, cultural enrichment, lifelong information literacy, and creative expression.
-In addition, the library provides over 280,000 titles, 14,000 DVDs, 4,000 CDs, 900 print journal subscriptions, and over 150 electronic databases with access to 25,000+ full text electronic journals.
 The library also provides integrated technology for information retrieval from libraries throughout the world.
-This state-of-the-art facility is named in honor of Longwood's 22nd president, Dr. Janet Daly Greenwood who served from 1981 to 1987.
+This facility is named in honor of Longwood's 22nd president, Dr. Janet Daly Greenwood who served from 1981 to 1987.